DisposaBoy/GoSublime/SUPPORT.md

 # Go

-Please not that GoSublime is backed by a Go program named MarGo to which the following points apply.
+Please note that GoSublime is backed by a Go program named MarGo to which the following points apply.

 * The minimum supported version of Go is go1.6.
 * Older versions of Go might be able to compile MarGo without issue, but I will not test these older versions.